I have been through many incarnations since the mid 70's. I

 "story" or identification/ or thoughts from the past.
 If I identify myself as the

 "doer" or trying to play music from the mental plane, my identification with

 ego keeps me feeling separate from the magic

 of the "nowness".
-There is a letting go and living spontaneously
+There is a letting go that naturally occurs by living spontaneously

 and playing music from the heart.
 I

 have played my djembe (African hand drum) with the amazing Jai Uttal group at a benefit concert.
 They